mnichols08/raspberry-config/theme/README.md

 ```

 ### Directory Structure
-The script expects the raspberry-config repository to be available at `/var/tmp/raspberry-config/` with the following structure:
+The script expects the raspberry-config repository to be available at `/var/tmp/raspberry-config/` by default, or at a custom location specified in the configuration file.
+The expected structure is:
 ```
-/var/tmp/raspberry-config/
+/var/tmp/raspberry-config/  (or custom temp_dir)
 └── theme/
   ├── background/
   │   ├── *.jpg, *.png, *.bmp, *.gif (wallpaper images)